szoftveres/RF_instruments/vna/README.md

 #### Host PC software

+GNU Octave has some built-in functions and widgets that can be used to create a simple GUI; the benefit is that (just like with Python) the resulting software can run on most major OS platforms (Linux, Windows, Mac); these UI toolkits are also available in Matlab.

-The [host software](https://github.com/szoftveres/RF_Microwave/tree/main/instrctl/vna_gui.m) is built on top of GNU Octave, using my [RF toolkit library](https://github.com/szoftveres/RF_Microwave/tree/main/RFlib) for error correction and plotting.
+The [host software](https://github.com/szoftveres/RF_Microwave/tree/main/instrctl/vna_gui.m) is essentially a GNU Octave script, using the 'instrument-control' package for USB-UART communication, and my [RF toolkit library](https://github.com/szoftveres/RF_Microwave/tree/main/RFlib) for error correction and plotting.
 It can save into file and reload configurations (including calibration info).

-GNU Octave has some built-in functions and widgets that can be used to create a simple GUI; the benefit is that (just like with Python) the resulting software can run on most major OS platforms (Linux, Windows, Mac); these UI toolkits are also available in Matlab.

 ![gui](GUI.png)